webdev522/backtest-portfolio/README.md

-# velofolio
+# backtest-portfolio

-> [velofolio](https://www.velofolio.net) is yet another U.S. Stock backtest simulator tool.
+> This is is yet another U.S. Stock backtest simulator tool.
 You can easily share your backtest or explore other's backtest within service.
 This service is currently in beta stage.

-This project is a monorepo of the velofolio service.
+This project is a monorepo of the backtesting service.
 It contains client & server projects.

 ## Project Stack